Rabadash8820/UnityAssemblies/README.md

 </ItemGroup>
 ```

-We do _not_ provide short-hand properties for assemblies stored in `UnityModulesPath`.
+We do _not_ provide short-hand properties for assemblies stored in `$(UnityModulesPath)`.
 The folder is completely flat, so you can just reference assemblies there by filename.
 If you're unsure of which modules to reference, check out the Unity Scripting Manual.
 Every type includes an `Implemented in` note at the top of the page, telling you in which of Unity's core modules the type is implemented.
-For example, here is a screenshot of the manual page for `Vector2`:
+For example, see the screenshot below of the manual page for `Vector2`:

 **Warning: There is a Unity module assembly named `UnityEngine.dll`.
-This is not to be confused with the `UnityEngine.dll` assembly under `$(UnityInstallRoot)/Editor/Data/Managed`!
+This is not to be confused with the `UnityEngine.dll` assembly under `$(UnityManagedPath)`!
-Even if you have [removed the default `UnityEngine.dll`](#removing-the-default-reference-to-unityengine.dll) reference from your project,
+After [removing the default `UnityEngine.dll`](#removing-the-default-reference-to-unityengine.dll) reference from your project,
 you may still need to reference this module for types like `GUIElement`, `Network`, `ProceduralMaterial`, etc.**

 ![Unity Scripting Manual page for Vector2, showing that the type is implemented in UnityEngine.CoreModule](./images/unity-modules-docs.png)